dipayandas2002/HackNPitch_include-iostream_PgHunt/README.md

 </details>

-## About The Project
+## About PG Hunt

-Our aim to build PG Hunt, whose aim is to help the students find their required mess/PG in the nearby regions of Jadavpur University, by using various filters of their choice.
-In addition to this, the mess/PG owners can advertise their PGs at our site, and find customers more efficiently with via PG HUNT.
+PG Hunt is an all-in-one website to help students find new rental homes in the nearby regions of Jadavpur University, by using a variety of filters of their choice.
+In addition to this, the mess/PG owners can advertise their PGs at our site, and find customers more efficiently via PG HUNT.
+The website can be accessed via any device: PC, Tablet or Mobile.

 ### Built With